Mayur-Sharma12/Emotion-Recognition-/README.md

 # Emotion-Recognition-

 ### Problem Statement:
-Existing systems suffer from low accuracy in emotion detection using neural networks and lack secure face databases for real-world applications like human-computer interaction.
+A standalone convolutional neural network (CNN) suffers from low accuracy in emotion detection and lacks real-world applications like human-computer interaction.
 Training and testing each face demand extensive data, posing challenges in terms of accuracy, data storage, and time.

 ### Proposed Solution:
-Our framework utilizes Gabor filters for efficient feature extraction, enhancing the speed and accuracy of training the deep convolutional neural network (CNN).
+Our framework utilizes Gabor filters for efficient feature extraction, enhancing the speed and accuracy a standalone CNN.
 This approach addresses the limitations in existing systems and proves beneficial in applications such as Graphical Designing, Visual FX, Snapchat/Instagram Filters, Facial Psychology, etc.

 <img width="403" alt="Screenshot 2023-12-16 at 8 38 21 PM" src="https://github.com/Mayur-Sharma12/Emotion-Recognition-/assets/93172390/4f3b69dd-09b2-43a2-b76b-f5f4d7f38cd7">